NeuroLeech/NeuroLeech/README.md

-# Robert Leech — Computational Neuroscience & AI for the Brain
+# Robert Leech — Computational Cognitive and Clinical Neuroscience & AI for the Brain

 **Professor of Neuroimaging Analytics · King's College London**
 ---